Hire The Law Firm That Keeps

 The 30-Day Rule

 Another critical factor in determining what qualifies as a lemon car in California is the 30-day rule.
 Under this rule, a vehicle may be considered a lemon if it has been out of service for warranty repairs for 30 days or more, even if those days are not consecutive.
+Typically, this rule applies to defects that are covered by the manufacturer’s warranty.
 The key here is that the car’s usability is severely compromised because it spends so much time in the shop.

 This rule helps protect consumers from the frustration and inconvenience of owning a vehicle that spends more time being repaired than on the road.
+The law is designed to cover situations where a vehicle is repeatedly out of service due to covered defects.
 By meeting the 30-day threshold, your vehicle might meet the criteria for what qualifies as a lemon car in California, allowing you to seek relief under the Lemon Law.
 This rule doesn’t just account for the inconvenience—it also recognizes the potential financial impact when a vehicle is unavailable for use.

 Safety Defects